wp-plugins/slider-wd/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Slider WD is an effective tool for adding responsive sliders to your website.
-It uses large number of transition effects and supports various types of layers.
+It uses large number of transition effects.

 == Description ==